gregtyler/simply-notes/README.md

 folder.
 This will build the application into the `public` folder, and automatically rebuild it every time you change a source file.

-You can then access the application either by opening the `public/index.html` file in your browser.
+You can then access the application by opening the `public/index.html` file in your browser.
 To access it through an HTTP server, simply run `npx http-server` in the `public` folder and access the URL shown on screen.

 ## Deployment
 When you're ready to deploy the application, you can build a production-ready